joanorr/cdk-samples/README.md

 * **Kinesis Data Pipeline:** A data pipeline receiving data from an API Gateway endpoint, sending it to a Kinesis Data Stream, which is polled by Kinesis Firehose, to write data to an S3 bucket.

+* **CloudFormation YAML Files:** Some samples of setting up services with plain CloudFormation YAML.

 ## Deploying the Stacks